diffpy/cmi_exchange/cmi_scripts/README.md

 * [fitCdSeNP](./fitCdSeNP) - Fit the PDF of CdSe nanoparticles using a non-periodic structure model.

+* [fitNaClBVS](./fitNaClBVS) - Fit X-ray PDF data from NaCl with a restraint for bond valence sums in the structure.

 * [fitNiPDF](./fitNiPDF) - Fit a neutron PDF data from nickel using a periodic structure model.